michael-small/angular-TutorialKit-hello-world/README.md

 Overall, do these steps

+EDIT 8/1/24 - don't install from the Angular template, just pull the dependencies into the root of the repo's `package.json`

 - Read the blog announcement: https://blog.stackblitz.com/posts/announcing-tutorialkit/
 - Follow the step by step on installing and making your first project: https://tutorialkit.dev/guides/about/
 - Once you are done with the "Content Creation" section of the docs guide, skip to "Overriding Components" and read that.